Can You Freeze Spinach?

 Explanation

 Fresh spinach can be frozen raw by simply washing, drying thoroughly, and packing into freezer bags with air removed.
-This method is quick and the spinach works perfectly in smoothies, adding nutrition and color without affecting taste much.
+This method is quick and the spinach works perfectly in smoothies with frozen berries, adding nutrition and color without affecting taste much.

 For cooking applications, blanching is recommended: boil spinach for 1-2 minutes, plunge into ice water, squeeze out excess moisture, then freeze in portions.
 Blanching preserves color, texture, and nutrients better for longer storage.